Introduction, Expectations & Academic Standards

 Welcome to my Social Studies Web Page!

-We are shifting to the "Google Classroom" format.
+We are incorporating the "Google Classroom" format for our Virtual Lerning Experience.
 Students should have received invitations to join classes and be able to participate and engage in learning activities.
 Please remember to use your District Email account when working in Google Classroom.
-I can't always figure out who "firstname.lastname@example.org" is - BUT I can easily identify "EVEL.KNIEVEL@mv.org."
+I can't always figure out who "email@example.com" is - BUT I can easily identify "EVEL.KNIEVEL@mv.org."
 Below are the Class Codes if you need them:

 You can also find the same resources on the Classroom Pages for each class set up for H.L.E.